cran-task-views/WebTechnologies/README.md

   - [vkR](http://cran.rstudio.com/web/packages/vkR/index.html) is a client for VK, a social networking site based in Russia.
   - [<span class="GitHub">meetupr</span>](https://github.com/rladies/meetupr/) is a client for the Meetup.com API.
   - *Twitter*: [twitteR](http://cran.rstudio.com/web/packages/twitteR/index.html) ([GitHub](https://github.com/geoffjentry/twitteR)) provides an interface to the Twitter web API.
 It claims to be deprecated in favor of [rtweet](http://cran.rstudio.com/web/packages/rtweet/index.html) ([GitHub](https://github.com/mkearney/rtweet)). [<span class="GitHub">RTwitterAPI</span>](https://github.com/joyofdata/RTwitterAPI/) (not on CRAN) is another Twitter client. [<span class="GitHub">twitterreport</span>](https://github.com/gvegayon/twitterreport/) (not on CRAN) focuses on report generation based on Twitter data. [streamR](http://cran.rstudio.com/web/packages/streamR/index.html) provides a series of functions that allow users to access Twitter’s filter, sample, and user streams, and to parse the output into data frames.
 OAuth authentication is supported. [tweet2r](http://cran.rstudio.com/web/packages/tweet2r/index.html) is an alternative implementation geared toward SQLite and postGIS databases. [graphTweets](http://cran.rstudio.com/web/packages/graphTweets/index.html) produces a network graph from a data.frame of tweets. [tweetscores](https://github.com/pablobarbera/twitter_ideology/tree/master/pkg/tweetscores) (not on CRAN) implements a political ideology scaling measure for specified Twitter users.
+  - [brandwatchR](http://cran.rstudio.com/web/packages/brandwatchR/index.html) is a package to retrieve a data from the Brandwatch social listening API.
+Both raw text and aggregate statistics are available, as well as project and query management functions.

 **Web Analytics Services**